 What is a Smithsonian Unit?

-What is a Fiscal Year?
+What is a Fiscal Year (FY)?

 A Fiscal Year (FY) is the 12-month period that defines the U.S. government budget.
 It runs from October 1 through September 30 and shares the calendar-year number of its last nine months.
-For example, FY 2017 began on October 1, 2016 and ends on September 30, 2017.
-FY 2018 is from October 1, 2017 through September 30, 2030.
+For example, FY 2020 began on October 1, 2019 and ended on September 30, 2020.
+FY 2030 will run from October 1, 2029 through September 30, 2030.
 Most of the "headline numbers" in each Dashboard performance area refer to the most recent Fiscal Year for which data is available.

-What is a Quarter?
+What is a Quarter (Q)?

 Contact us at: email@example.com